Learning Journeys with Mr Atkinson

 We returned to exploring the META Skills with a focus on how we use collaborating and communication.
 We recognised that we had used these two META Skills during our STAT WARS project work when we respectfully listened to each other, compromised and took turns.
 We have also learned about the importance of communicating our emotions which we did through expressing our thanks to Mr Flood for his wonderful teaching!
 We also applied our communication skills by writing an article about ourselves being local heroes in the future and we included a section about how we gave back to the community.

 Our new Learning Journey is about the evolution of batteries.
 Mr McCormick from the science department at Eastwood High School came across a couple of weeks ago and showed some of us how to create a fruit/vegetable battery!
-The pupils then recorded the meter readings of lemons, limes, oranges, apples and potatoes and discussed why the results may differ.
+We then recorded the meter readings of lemons, limes, oranges, apples and potatoes and discussed why the results may differ.
 At the moment we are in the middle of creating a timeline showing how batteries have developed over the years!

 Mr Atkinson